-Gondar Hills Resort is an exceptional property located on the highest peak of Gondar, designed with traditional stonework to compliment the architectural style of the nearby medieval castles.
-There are 78 rooms available, with sweeping French windows offering unrivalled views of the surrounding mountains and private gardens where guests can relax and unwind.
+Gondar Hills Resort is an exceptional property located on a hilltop surrounding the city of Gondar.
+Designed with traditional stonework to compliment the architectural style of the nearby medieval castles, there are 78 rooms available, each with sweeping French windows offering unrivalled views of the surrounding mountains and private gardens where guests can relax and unwind.
 In addition, Gondar Hills Resort has a heated swimming pool, spa, tennis courts and jogging trails.

 The dining options are varied, with a choice between an indoor or open-air restaurant, and two bars.
 Both restaurants serve a range of traditional Ethiopian food as well as dishes tailored to the international palate.

 The resort is the perfect base for exploring the historic city of Gondar, and hosts local artisans to allow guests to discover and learn more about the local culture and artefacts such as the creation of pottery and weaving of local fabrics.

 The price for a double suite starts at $165/night.